-These BEST EVER gyro burgers are a household favorite.
+These BEST EVER Greek style lamb burgers are a household favorite.
+If you love gyros, you will devour these!
 Made from ground lamb and authentic spices, these can be dressed up with Greek favorites like feta and kalamata olives, but they pack such a punch of zesty flavor on their own, that you can eat them any way you please.

 The ingredient list is simple but produces a surprisingly flavor-packed burger thanks to the additions of fresh lemon juice and finely chopped red onion, along with the Greek spices.